Grade Policies and Credit

 I - Incomplete: Indicates that the student has done passing work in the course but that some part of the work is, for good and acceptable reason, not complete at the end of the term.
 Failure to make up the omitted work satisfactorily by the end of exam week of the following term, not including summer sessions, converts the “I” to an “F.” When the work is satisfactorily completed within the allotted time, the “I” is converted to whatever grade the student has earned.
 It is the responsibility of the student to make up the incomplete work.
-The faculty member should submit the new grade to the Office of the University Registrar on a change of grade form, which is available through MyAkron.
+The faculty member should submit the new grade to the Office of the University Registrar via the grade roster, which is available through MyAkron.
 If the instructor wishes to extend the “I” grade beyond the following term for which the student is registered, the instructor should submit an incomplete extension form, which is available through MyAkron, before the end of the semester.

 IP - In Progress: Indicates that the student has not completed the scheduled coursework during the semester because the nature of the course does not permit completion within a single semester, such as work toward a thesis.
 An “IP” grade should be assigned only in graduate courses.

 PI - Permanent Incomplete: Indicates that the student’s instructor and the dean with jurisdiction over the course may for special reason authorize the change of an incomplete “I” to a permanent incomplete “PI.”